Breast implant removal is a surgery to remove breast implants.

 It takes about one hour, but it may take longer if there are complications.

 Anesthesia prevents pain during surgery.
 As you recover, you will have some pain, especially if you have had scar tissue removed.
-Your doctor will give you pain medicine.
+You will be given pain medication.

 This procedure may be done in the hospital or surgery center.
 It may be possible to leave the same day as the procedure.
 However, you may be asked to stay overnight.